 How much does scalp cooling cost?

 The cost of scalp cooling depends on the type of scalp cooling system you use and the number of treatments you need.
-Most insurance companies don’t cover the cost of scalp cooling at this time.
+If you would like information on the cost of frozen cooling caps, you can contact the company or look on their website.

-Caring for Your Hair and Head
+Caring for your hair and head

 - Always rinse your hair well and pat it dry with a soft towel.